pymc-devs/pymc/GOVERNANCE.md

 and council members.

 ## Sponsors
-Sponsors are Organizations that provide significant funding to the PyMC project directly.
-Prospective sponsors should reach out to the Steering Council and provide them with a proof of donation in order to have the sponsorship approved.
+Sponsors are organizations that provide significant funding to the PyMC project directly.
+Interested sponsors are encouraged to reach out to the Steering Council to arrange the sponsorship and recognition.

 The PyMC project reserves the right to not approve a sponsorship if the goals or culture of the prospective sponsor are deemed incompatible with the goals of the project.
 In such case, like with any negative vote